milanaleksic/cv/cv.md

 - Home Laboratory
   + Cluster of 8+ hybrid (ARM 5/6/7, amd64, cloud instances) servers and 3 switches
-  + Chef (Zero) used for config mgmt, Gitea as git repo
+  + Chef (Zero) used for config mgmt (moving to Ansible+Nomad), Gitea as git repo
   + Monitoring via Grafana, InfluxDB, Grafana Loki and Tempo
 - BADUC (Bastion+DroneCI+Usher+Consul; also Chef, Gitea, SystemD)
   + CD system for artifact deployment in my home network
   + Uses self-developed Go microservices like Bastion (HTTP server endpoint to trigger deployment), Usher (node agents that execute deployment)
   + Deployment workflow handled via combination of DroneCI (or Semaphore CI) Consul, SystemD and Chef
+  + Proven to myself I can build a system like this, I am slowly moving away from it (to Nomad)
 - Batler (Go, BADUC)
   + Telegram bot I use for home automation tasks like turning on/off my workhorse laptop, Windows VM
-  + Used as on-prem notification bridge for Synology and all other services
+  + Used as on-prem notification gateway for Synology and all other services
 - NovinarnicaDownload (Scala, Akka, Spray.io, Google OAuth&GMail, Pushbullet)
   + Content crawler and CBR packager of magazines from www.novinarnica.net
 - Movie Catalog System (Java, Baobab)